 Authorities blamed the deaths of a British and an Italian hostage in north-western Nigeria in March on a faction of Boko Haram.
-A spokesperson for what is believed to be the main branch of the group denied any involvement.

 US ambassador to Nigeria Terence McCulley recently urged Nigeria to focus on development in its impoverished north as well as security to bring an end to the deadly attacks.